 - If a player blocks an attacking ball and the ball comes onto their own team’s side, the block does not count as a hit towards the three-hit limit.
 Blocks on an attacking ball may be a double hit, only for the player who makes the initial block.

 - A ball that lands on or touches the indicated sidelines of the court will be considered in play.
-A ball that lands outside the lines or into another court is considered out.
+A ball that lands outside the lines or into another court, or contacts any object not in the field of play (such as wall, ceiling, spectator, etc.), is considered out.

 - The ball can hit any part of the body.